OlgaBochkaryova/website/content/research.md

 **The project is aimed to reconstruct the evolution of start codons in bacterial genes** While _ATG_ starts are most common among bacteria genes, _TTG_ and _GTG_ codons are also present in genomes.
 For example, an analysis of 620 bacterial genomes revealed that ~80% of annotated genes initiate at AUG codons, ~12% at GUG and ~8% at UUG, with variable incidences of AUU and AUC across species [citation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7256928/).
 In our research we reconstruct the evolution of genes with weak start codons and analyse the functions of these genes.

 ## Fitness effects of short random peptides
-<sup>*</sup>A collaboration with Prof. Dan I. Andersson, Uppsala and Dr. Roderich Кromhild, IST Austria
+<sup>*</sup>A collaboration with Prof. Dan I. Andersson, Uppsala University and Dr. Roderich Кromhild, IST Austria

 <p style="margin-top: 15px;">
 <div class="col-left">